 - Artificial tears (optional): These are over-the-counter lubricating drops, and they are optional.
 They contain no medication and don’t require a prescription.
 However, the front surface of the eye (the cornea) can temporarily be drier after surgery.
 An occasional sandy or sharp feeling may result.
 Using artificial tears up to 4 times daily can improve the overall comfort of the eye.
 Available at pharmacies and grocery stores, any of the many available brands work well for most patients.
-If you have never used them, Systane and Refresh are popular brands.
-“Unpreserved” artificial tears are preferred for more frequent users.
+If you have never used them, Systane Complete or Systane Hydration are popular brands of “unpreserved” artificial tears.

-Use drops #1 and #2 at least once after you return home after surgery.
-Both medications improve comfort and suppress inflammation.
-If you return home before 3 PM, use the steroid drop twice.
-Drops are only for the operated eye and can be used together, in any sequence, if separated by at least 3 minutes (otherwise one rinses the other out).
+Use your drops (e.g. OMNI) after lunch and again after dinner on the day of surgery.
+If you return home later in the afternoon, then just use the drops after dinner.
 It is normal that some drops may sting.
 Close the eye gently for a minute after instilling a drop.
 Drops placed in one eye never affect the opposite eye.
 If you think you missed but are not sure, it is safe to instill another drop.
 It is impossible to “overdose” the eye with drop medications.

 If both eyes have undergone surgery, you can use the same bottle for both eyes.
 Please refer to Chapter 7 (on postop care) of Dr. Chang’s cataract book for helpful hints and illustrations.
 Postop eye drop medications should be continued for 4-6 weeks after surgery for each eye.
 If you run out after 2 or 3 weeks, it is best to refill them.
 Because they help the comfort of the eye, you always have the option to use them even longer to finish what is left in the bottle(s).
 In other words, many patients use them completely up.
 They are harmless and help to suppress any unwanted inflammation inside of the eyeball.

 Refills: We always authorize multiple refills on your original prescription that was sent to the pharmacy.
 Please contact your pharmacy directly (i.e., not our office) for refills.
-If you used Now Rx pharmacy call (408) 882-3558 or (650) 386-5761 and they will deliver the refills directly to your home.
+If you used OSRX mail order pharmacy for your OMNI drops, call them directly 855-466-1076 and they will mail the refills directly to your home.

 NEXT POSTOP APPOINTMENT: